web-dave/webdave.de/src/assets/posts/angular-elements.md

     Please keep in mind: Angular Elements are available since Angular version 6.
     So, you need @angular/cli 6+ for this.

-next we want to use Schematics to add all required resources and tooling to our small project.
+next, we want to use the Angular Schematics to add all required resources and tooling to our small project.

 ```bash
 ng add @angular/elements